nurakawa/nk.github.io/index.markdown

  - [Monkeypox](https://github.com/cmordi/monkeypox) - Some exploratory data analysis on the monkeypox outbreak.
 My summer was dull so I wanted to refine my data science "skills" lmao.

  - [Housing Pipeline](https://github.com/cmordi/redfin-pipeline) -
-    Did this because I wanted to learn about the implementation of ML models and predictive analysis.
-All this project did was just make me more ML skeptic, I'll talk about that another time.
-It's still in progress but it needs to be put up here since it taught me a very important lesson.
+    Attempted this because I wanted to learn about the implementation of ML models and predictive analysis.
+It's still in progress.

 # resources